RubixML/ML/README.md

 ```

 ### Transformers
-Transformers can be used by the [Pipeline](#pipeline) meta-Estimator or they can be used separately.
+Transformers take a sample matrices and transform them in various ways.
+A common transformation is scaling and centering the values using one of the Standardizers ([Z Scale](#z-scale-standardizer), [Robust](#robust-standardizer), [Quartile](#quartile-standardizer)).
+Transformers can be used with the [Pipeline](#pipeline) meta-Estimator or they can be used separately.

 The fit method will allow the transformer to compute any necessary information from the training set in order to carry out its transformations.
 You can think of *fitting* a Transformer like *training* an Estimator.
 Not all Transformers need to be fit to the training set, when in doubt, call `fit()` anyways.
 ```php